 UK Visas and Immigration (UKVI) is transforming the UK visa process by going digital.
-Physical documents such as Biometric Residence Permits (BRPs) and vignette/visa stickers or stamps are being replaced with eVisas.
+Physical documents such as Biometric Residence Permits (BRPs) and vignette/visa stickers or stamps have been replaced with eVisas.

 An eVisa is an online record of your UK immigration status.
-Anyone who holds an eVisa can access their immigration status and any conditions attached by logging into the View and prove service with their UK Visas and Immigration (UKVI) account.
+Anyone who holds an eVisa can access their immigration status and any conditions attached by logging into the online eVisa service with their UK Visas and Immigration (UKVI) account.

-To obtain an eVisa, you must create a UKVI account, and keep it updated if you change details (eg. obtain a new passport).
+To obtain an eVisa, you must create a UKVI account.
+Some students do this during the visa application process, and others are instructed to activate their digital status after the visa has been granted.
+Once you have your account, you will need to keep it updated if you change details (eg. obtain a new passport).
 If you do not create an account, you may encounter difficulties travelling in and out of the UK.

 See our Student visa pages for more information on applying for a Student Visa.